MatthiasMuth/perlweeklychallenge-club/challenge-237/matthias-muth/README.md

 My idea for solving this task is to

 - get the first day of the given month,
 - check its day of week, and comparing it with the day of week we want, to determine how many days we need to move forward to the first such day of week,
-- then add as many weeks as needed to reach the $n$th 'Weekday of month'.
+- then add as many weeks as needed to reach the $n$ th 'Weekday of month'.
 - Before returning the day of month of the day we found, make sure we haven't passed into the following month when we moved forward.

 For dealing with dates, I find `Time::Piece` objects much more intuitive than the 9-element integer list that the core functions `localtime` and `gmtime` return.
 Maybe at the time when `struct tm` was invented for early versions of Unix it was appropriate, but with its specification that is sometimes zero based (for months, 0 is January -- not really intuitive), sometimes one-based (days count from 1 to 31), and even 1900-based (years have an offset of 1900) it feels a bit outdated today.

 The only problem with `Time::Piece` is that when you want to set up an object with a given date and/or time, there is no constructor like
 ```perl
         Time::Piece->new( year => 2023, month => 10, day => 8 );
 ```

-The only constructors are the overloaded `localtime` and `gmtime` functions, which take an optional Unix epoch time value as a parameter, and `strptime`, which parses a string using a format which are both given as parameters.

 So we are stuck between

-* using the `timegm` function from the `Time::Local` core module,<br/>which takes 6 parameters for time and date, with said strange offsets, and returns a time value in seconds, which we then can use to pass it into the `Time::Piece` `gmtime` constructor:
+* using the `timegm` function from the `Time::Local` core module,<br/>
+which takes 6 parameters for time and date, with said strange offsets, and returns a time value in seconds, which we then can use to pass it into the `Time::Piece` `gmtime` constructor:
   ```perl
   use Time::Piece;
   use Time::Local;